 - Effect: Affects all three hair types (guard, awn, and down), modifying and shortening them.

 Key Takeaway: These mutations occur on different chromosomes.
-Breeding a Devon Rex with a Cornish Rex produces straight-coated kittens, proving the breeds are genetically distinct and must be developed separately.
+Breeding a Devon Rex with a Cornish Rex produces straight-coated kittens, proving the breeds are genetically distinct.

 Temperament and Personality Face-Off